Financial Reporting Council

 Review of the FRC

 In July 2022 the FRC published a Position Paper setting out the next steps it will be taking in its transformation into the Audit, Reporting and Governance Authority (ARGA) following the government’s response to its White Paper "Restoring trust in audit and corporate governance".
-Primary and secondary legislation will be needed before the FRC can transition to ARGA; this is expected in due course.
 Following the withdrawal of proposed secondary legislation laid in July covering the Audit & Assurance Policy, the Resilience Statement, the Material Fraud Statement and enhanced reporting on distributions, the government has stated that it remains committed to wider audit and corporate governance reform, including establishing a new ARGA.
+In July 2024 in His Majesty the King’s speech to Parliament setting out the Government’s agenda for its first session, the Draft Audit Reform and Corporate Governance Bill was announced to replace the FRC with the ARGA and to give it a range of new statutory responsibilities and powers.
+The Government indicates that this will include powers to uphold standards and independent scrutiny of companies’ accounts, as well as powers to investigate and sanction company directors.

 More information